-As I’m walking across the Letten bridge that leads across the Limmat, I am reminded about the collapse of the Genoa viaduct.
-Nevertheless, I feel very safe here, because these bridges, just like the Golden Gate Bridge, are built entirely of steel.
+As Obermatt CEO Dr. Hermann J. Stern is walking across the Letten bridge that leads across the Limmat, he is reminded about the collapse of the Genoa viaduct.
+Nevertheless, he feels very safe here, because these bridges, just like the Golden Gate Bridge, are built entirely of steel.

 Unfortunately, steel has had a tough time in the past – and probably also in the future.
 First, the prices dropped, and then one of Europe’s biggest steel producers almost went bankrupt.
 This year things got even worse: The US imposed new tariffs on steel imports.
 It’s safe to say the steel industry has seen better times.